Warren G: Early life

 Warren Griffin III was born on November 10, 1970, and grew up in Long Beach, California.
 He had three sisters and was the only son of Warren Griffin Jr., an airplane mechanic, and Ola, a dietician.
-They divorced when Warren was 4 and he lived with his mother and three sisters in East Long Beach until he was just about to start middle school.
+His parents divorced when Griffin was four, and he lived with his mother and three sisters in East Long Beach.

-In 1982, Warren went to live with his father in North Long Beach.
-His new wife, Verna, had three children from a prior marriage, one of whom was Andre Young, the soon-to-become Dr. Dre who in 1984 joined a leading DJ crew, the World Class Wreckin' Cru, which by 1985 doubled as an electro rap group, which in 1987 put out the Los Angeles area's first rap recording under a major label.
-By then, a Jordan High School student, Warren was playing football and running with friends.
+In 1982, Griffin went to live with his father in North Long Beach.
+His new stepmother, Verna, had three children from a prior marriage, one of whom was Andre Young (Dr. Dre), who in the mid-1980s was a member of the electro-rap group World Class Wreckin' Cru, which in 1987 put out the Los Angeles area's first rap recording under a major label.
+Griffin attended Jordan High School and played football.

-In 1988, age 17, Warren was jailed for gun possession.
+In 1988, Griffin was jailed at age 17 for gun possession.
 While incarcerated, he took the nickname Warren G. By this time, Dr. Dre was already beginning to experience success as the writer and record producer for Ruthless Records, as well as being a member of N.W.A with Ruthless Records founder Eazy-E and Ice Cube.
 N.W.A's landmark album, Straight Outta Compton (1989), was driving the Los Angeles area's rap scene to swiftly drop electro for gangsta.
-Once out of jail, Warren worked at the Long Beach shipyards and began focusing on music after Dr. Dre taught him how to use a drum machine.
+After his release, Griffin worked at the Long Beach shipyards and began focusing on music after Dr. Dre taught him how to use a drum machine.

-By 1990, Warren G had formed the trio 213 with two longtime running mates, Nathaniel "Nate Dogg" Hale and Calvin "Snoop Dogg" Broadus.
+By 1990, Warren G had formed the trio 213 with two longtime running mates, Nate Dogg and Snoop Dogg.
 213 was a contributor to the G-funk sound soon to emerge in rap.
 The trio dissolved after Warren G connected them to Dr. Dre.
 At that point, two solo careers were launched: Dr. Dre's and Snoop Dogg's, upon G-funk.
 Nate, too, signed to Dr. Dre's Death Row Records.
 Warren G initially helped there; not desiring a career in his mentor and stepbrother's shadow, however, he signed to Def Jam Recordings in New York City.